sguox002/leetcode/leetcode-all.md

 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-1020	Number of Enclaves    		58.5%	Medium
+find those cannot connect to boundary dfs
+->>

+<<-1034	Coloring A Border    		45.1%	Medium
+same value and connected. border has at least a neighboring cell which is not the connected group. dfs to mark negative as visited and then check all negatives and see if they have a cell not in the group.

+->>

 <<-1219	Path with Maximum Gold    		65.6%	Medium
 mxn matrix with gold, 0 means you cannot cross.
 You cannot visit the same cell again. you can start and stop any place.